HigherOrderCO/Kind/blog/3-getters-and-setters.md

   })
 ```

-And, like on many pure functional languages, setting nested fields was verbose:
+And, like on most pure languages, setting nested fields was verbose:

 ```javascript
 obj2: Object